dtex/j5e/README.md

 })();
 ````

-### 7. Now you're ready to build your program for your platform (refer back to the [Moddable docs](https://github.com/Moddable-OpenSource/moddable/tree/public/examples#building-apps) for help with this):
+### 8. Now you're ready to build your program (refer back to the [Moddable docs](https://github.com/Moddable-OpenSource/moddable/tree/public/examples#building-apps) for help with this):

 ````bash
 mcconfig -d -m -p esp